redhat-developer/vscode-extension-tester/wiki/Writing-Simple-Tests.md

-VSCode Extension Tester is integrated with Mocha framework (as such requires Mocha 5.2+ to be present in your extension).
+ExTester is integrated with Mocha framework (as such requires Mocha 5.2+ to be present in your extension).
 To write a simple tests, one would write it just like a standard BDD Mocha test.

 This is what a really simple test case might look like.
 Note that here we are only using pure webdriver.
 To use the provided page objects, see the [[Page-Object-APIs]].

 ```typescript
 import { assert } from 'chai';
 // import the webdriver and the high level browser wrapper